ndemou/Out-PingStats/README.md

 of what is *normal* and what is not but I think it worths the time spent.
 Take a look at the examples below for a quick start.

-#### Slow updating graphs

-All graphs below the HISTOGRAM are **slow updating graphs**.
+#### Aggregated Graphs (Interval-Based)

+The bottom graphs present  aggregated values over an interval of 2 mins.
-Each bar represents some **indicator of network quality** that is computed for a fixed *period* of several seconds.
-We get all the RTTs of that period and we aggregate them to one value.
+So each bar represents some **indicator of network quality** that is computed for a fixed period of several seconds.
-The *period* is by default 2 minutes but can be changed with `-AggregationSeconds`.
+The period is **by default 2 minutes** but can be changed with `-AggregationSeconds`.
-In the x-axis you get a tick every 10 periods (so 20 mins by default).
+In the x-axis you get a tick every 10 periods (so by default 20 mins ).

 > **For all graphs the lower the better**

+**LOSS%** is the percent of lost pings during the period.

+**ONE-WAY JITTER** is half the two-way jitter.
+(we thus aproximate the one-way jitter by assuming that any delays are symetrical).
+The jitter graph will not show jitter over 30msec because that's the limit for VoIP that doesn't suck :-)

 **RTT 95th PERCENTILE** `= AlmostMax(RTT)` for the period.
 Almost Max is the 95th percentile (`p95`) of RTTs.
 In simple words, during a period, 95% of RTTs were less or equal to this value.
 (See bellow for more info).

-**LOSS%** is the percent of lost pings during the period.

-**ONE-WAY JITTER** is half the two-way jitter.
-(we thus aproximate the one-way jitter by assuming that any delays are symetrical).
-The jitter graph will not show jitter over 30msec because that's the limit for VoIP that doesn't suck :-)

 We use the 95th percentile instead of the maximum as a better indicator of bad RTT times that we have to deal with **most** of the time.